Skip to main content

 Choosing the appropriate settings

-The higher the Strength value, the more stabilization will be applied to your video.
+The higher the Strength value, the more stabilization is applied to your video.
+For very shaky videos, use a higher Strength value.
+For slightly shaky videos, use a lower value.

 Higher Strength values can make your video look zoomed-in so only apply higher values if the shaking is extreme.